Pratiksha-Chirad/The-CodeVerse/README.md

 - **User Authentication and Authorization 🔐:** Students and instructors can sign up and log in to the platform using their email addresses and passwords.
 The platform also supports OTP (One-Time Password) verification and forgot password functionality for added security.
 - **Course Management 🛠️:** Instructors can create, read, update, and delete courses, as well as manage course content and media.
 Students can view and rate courses.
 - **Payment Integration 💳:** Students will purchase and enroll in courses by completing the checkout flow, followed by Razorpay integration for payment handling.
-- **Cloud-based Media Management ☁️ :** StudyNotion uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
+- **Cloud-based Media Management ☁️ :** The CodeVerse uses Cloudinary, a cloud-based media management service, to store and manage all media content, including images, videos, and documents.
 - **Markdown Formatting ✍️:** Course content in document format is stored in Markdown format, allowing for easier display and rendering on the front-end.

 #### Data Models and Database Schema

-The back-end of StudyNotion uses several data models and database schemas to manage data, including:
+The back-end of The CodeVerse uses several data models and database schemas to manage data, including:

 - **Student Schema 🧑‍🎓:** Includes fields such as name, email, password, and course details for each student.
 - **Instructor Schema 👩‍🏫:** Includes fields such as name, email, password, and course details for each instructor.